JoeSiu/auto-tag-anime/README.md

 ### Additional changes
 * Added skip function based on [winterNebs's fork](https://github.com/winterNebs/auto-tag-anime)
 * Removed image optimization/compression when saving the image
+* Maintain image's color profile when saving the image that have it

 ## Updated Instructions